 Conversion to an intermediate product with higher energy density has benefits for transportation and handling of biomass when final conversion takes place at a large central unit, but could also be a disadvantage in terms of for instance lower overall yield of transportation fuel.
 It is therefore important to study the whole chain from raw material to product to investigate how factors such as transport, possibilities to integration, yields and size affect the overall outcome.

-Gästforskare vid Chalmers, Space, Earth and Environment, Energy Technology
+Gästforskare at Chalmers, Space, Earth and Environment, Energy Technology

 Areas of Advance